 Reminiscent of Big Tobacco of the 1950s, legalization advocates often dismiss this link as simply “correlational, rather than causal.”

 In the 1950s and 1960s, scientific evidence accumulated that smoking tobacco was correlated with higher rates of lung cancer.
+Whenever a policymaker would imply that tobacco smoking actually caused lung cancer, however, Big Tobacco lobbyists would argue that causation and correlation are not equivalent.

 Big Tobacco used this as a powerful lobbying tool to dismiss mounting scientific evidence for more than 40 years, and it seems that marijuana proponents are using their predecessor’s technique.
 Strong correlations exist between cannabis use and schizophrenia incidence, especially those in a dose-dependent fashion, and this should give us all pause as we grapple with an already out-of-control mental illness crisis.